Norman Rimmington: Kitman

+Post 2000s

+Norman continued working in the club's laundry room in the early 2000s.

+Rimmington was still working at Oakwell in the laundry room past his 90th birthday.

-On 29 December 2016, Rimmington died at the age of 93.
-He was known as Rimmo or Mr Barnsley for his services to the local community.
+On 29 December 2016, Rimmington died at the age of 93..

+Legacy

 On 30 December 2016, Barnsley announced that Rimmington was aware that he was to be awarded a British Empire Medal for services to the local community and football in the 2017 New Year Honours List.
 His family will receive the medal on his behalf.

+In the summer of 2022, Barnsley Football Club hosted a vote to rename its south stand with Norman Rimmington emerging as their preferred choice.

+A book about his life was commissioned and set to be published in November 2026.